HEPA: Specifications

-HEPA filters, as defined by the United States Department of Energy (DOE) standard adopted by most American industries, remove at least 99.97% of aerosols 0.3 micrometers (μm) in diameter.
+HEPA filters, as defined by the United States Department of Energy (DOE) standard adopted by most American industries, remove at least 99.97% of aerosols 0.3 micrometres (μm) in diameter.
 The filter's minimal resistance to airflow, or pressure drop, is usually specified around 300 Pa at its nominal volumetric flow rate.

 The specification used in the European Union: European Standard EN 1822-1:2019, from which ISO 29463 is derived, defines several classes of filters by their retention at the given most penetrating particle size (MPPS): Efficient Particulate Air filters (EPA), High Efficiency Particulate Air filters (HEPA), and Ultra Low Particulate Air filters (ULPA).
 The averaged efficiency of the filter is called "overall", and the efficiency at a specific point is called "local":